ProgrammerNomad/likha/docs/index.md

     details: Light and dark themes built-in, fully customizable
 ---

-## What is Likha?
+## What is LikhaEditor?

-Likha is a **modern, framework-agnostic rich text editor** built on ProseMirror.
+LikhaEditor is a **modern, framework-agnostic rich text editor** built on ProseMirror.
 It's designed to be lightweight, self-hosted, and easy to integrate into any web project.

 ### Key Features